li-rongzhi/ip/README.md

 # JARVIS project template

-This is a greenfield Java project built upon a template.
+This is a greenfield Java project built upon a template project Duke.
 It's named after the Java mascot _Duke_.
 And it is renamed as Jarvis in this project.
 Given below are instructions on how to use it.

 ## Setting up in Intellij